Grocel/garrysmod-meta/README.md

 Issues dicussed here are not subject to Facepunch's moderation.
 So more uncomfortable and/or hidden stuff about certain issues can be discussed here without direct risks.

 This repository does not contain any code.
-[Dicussed content exists as Github issues.](https://github.com/Grocel/garrysmod-meta/issues)
+[Discussed content exists as Github issues.](https://github.com/Grocel/garrysmod-meta/issues)

 This especially involves topics such as:
 - Issues with bad community communication or management.